UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

                     gS
 ```

-Now, by pasting the first square to the second along the common edge `Rgfg`, we
+Now, by pasting these along the common edge `Rgfg`, we obtain
-obtain

 ```text
             gfgS           gfgS